dekeh1/CS-443/Syllabus.md

 ## Exams
 We will have a midterm exam and a final exam.

-The midterm will be given sometime around the week of 12 October 2015.
+The midterm is tentively scheduled to be given during class during the week of 17 October 20162016.

-Our scheduled final exam period is Thursday, 10 December 2015, 8:30-11:30am
+Our scheduled final exam period is Thursday, 15 December 2016, 12:30-3:30pm

+## Self-Directed Reading Blog
+Two of the CS Program-Level Student Learning Outcomes that this course addresses are:

+> * Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
+(Mastery)
+> * Communicate effectively both in written and oral form.
+(Mastery)

+You will be required to read outside blogs, articles, and/or books on your own and keep a blog about those readings that you found useful/interesting.
+Your blog must be publicly accessible[^1], and will be aggregated on the [CS@Worcester Blog](http://cs.worcester.edu/blog/).

+We will also be keeping a list of resources for this class on the CS Department Wiki.

+[^1]: If there is a reason why your name cannot be publicly associated with this course, you may blog under a pseudonym.
+You must see me to discuss the details, but your blog must still be publicly accessible and aggregated, and you must inform me of your pseudonym.

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.